-On October 14, 2020, GTD, one of the Company's subsidiaries in Vietnam, entered into a credit agreement (the "Vietnam Credit Agreement") with HSBC Bank Vietnam Ltd. ("HSBC Vietnam") pursuant to which HSBC Vietnam established a credit facility in favour of GTD for up to the Vietnamese Dong equivalent of \$3,214 (December 31, 2020 - \$3,200) (the "Vietnam Loan").
-As at December 31, 2021, \$3,115 was outstanding, and as at December 31, 2020, no amount was outstanding under the Vietnam Loan.
-The interest rate on the Vietnam Loan is determined based on the base lending rate in Vietnam plus a margin of up to 2% and is payable semi-annually in arrears.
-The Vietnam Loan matures on February 18, 2024 and the quarterly principal repayments commence on March 1, 2022.
-The Company's other Vietnamese subsidiary ("GTV") is a guarantor of the Vietnam Loan.
-The Vietnam Loan is secured by certain assets of GTD and of GTV.
-The Vietnam Credit Agreement contains certain financial covenants, for both GTD and GTV, including a Debt Service Coverage Ratio and a Tangible Net Worth Ratio (as defined in the Vietnam Credit Agreement).
-The Vietnam Credit Agreement also includes other customary covenants and events of default.
-The Company, HSBC Vietnam, GTD and GTV have agreed to various changes to the Vietnam Credit Agreement.
-See Note 30.
+Galtronics Vietnam Dai Dong Company Limited ("GTD"), one of the Company's subsidiaries in Vietnam, and HSBC Bank (Vietnam) Ltd. ("HSBC Vietnam"), are parties to a credit agreement dated October 14, 2020, as amended (the "Vietnam Credit Agreement"), pursuant to which HSBC Vietnam established a credit facility in favour of GTD for up to \$3,313 (December 31, 2021 - \$3,214) in Vietnamese Dong currency equivalent (the "Vietnam Loan").
+As at December 31, 2022, \$891 was outstanding, and as at December 31, 2021, \$3,115 was outstanding under the Vietnam Loan.
+The interest rate on the Vietnam Loan is determined based on the base lending rate in Vietnam plus a margin of up to 2%, and the interest is payable semi-annually in arrears.
+The Vietnam Loan matures on August 18, 2023.
+It is repayable in four equal quarterly amounts, of which there are two payments of \$300 remaining due on May 18, 2023 and on maturity.
+The Company's other Vietnamese subsidiary, Galtronics Vietnam Co., Ltd. ("GTV"), is a guarantor of the Vietnam Loan.
+The Vietnam Loan is secured by certain assets of GTD and GTV.
+The Vietnam Credit Agreement includes customary covenants and events of default.
+Baylin is a guarantor of the Vietnam Loan.